Xilinx/mlir-aie/tutorials/README.md

 3. cascade.

 ### <ins>Communication - Local Memory</ins>
 For local memory, each AI Engine is able to access the local memory of its immediate neighbor in all 4 cardinal directions.
-This communication method with the most bandwidth as load and store units in first generation AI Engines will access up to 256-bits per cycle.
+This communication method has the most bandwidth as first generation AI Engines can do 2x 256-bit load and 1x 256-bit store per cycle.

 >**Note for first generation AI Engines:** We have a notion of even and odd rows where the local memory of an AI Engine Core may be to the left (in even rows) or the right (in odd rows) of the AIE tile.
 As such, the local memory on the left for a given AIE tile may be its own local memory (for even rows) or that of its left neighbor (for odd rows).
 More on this in tutorial 1.